 We all just want to have our cake and eat it, too.
-We also want our cake to be sugarless, gluten-free, fat-free, healthy and made of nothing but veggies and good protein while still tasting just like cake.
+We also want our cake to be sugarless, gluten-free, fat-free, healthy, local and made of nothing but veggies and good protein while still tasting just like cake.
 Sometimes life is hard when you want to be healthy, for a number of reasons:

 - The constant commercials showing fried, greasy fast food two miles down the road from you.